torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 Features:

- - accounting anonymous pages, file caches, swap caches usage and limiting them.
+ - accounting ayesnymous pages, file caches, swap caches usage and limiting them.
- - pages are linked to per-memcg LRU exclusively, and there is no global LRU.
+ - pages are linked to per-memcg LRU exclusively, and there is yes global LRU.
  - optionally, memory+swap usage can be accounted and limited.
  - hierarchical accounting
  - soft limit
  - moving (recharging) account at moving a task is selectable.
- - usage threshold notifier
+ - usage threshold yestifier
- - memory pressure notifier
+ - memory pressure yestifier
- - oom-killer disable knob and oom-notifier
+ - oom-killer disable kyesb and oom-yestifier
- - Root cgroup has no limit controls.
+ - Root cgroup has yes limit controls.

  Kernel memory support is a work in progress, and the current version provides basically functionality.
 (See Section 2.7)